treehouses/treehouses.github.io/pages/blog/20200110-androidstudiosetup.md

 ## Run into problems?

- * Google your errors and post them in [Gitter](https://treehouses.io/#!pages/chat.md) if you need help.
+ * Google your errors and post them in our Discord server if you need help.
  * You might need to reinstall Android Studio to fix your problem.

 ---